-Distance from earth to Pluto is 32 times more than distance from earth to sun.
-But that distance keep on changing since Pluto moving around the Sun in its elliptical orbit.
-The distance between earth and Pluto changes from 2.75 billion miles up to about 4.5 billion miles.
-So can you calculate how much time it takes to travel from our planet to Pluto?
-If you drive in car at 550 miles/hour (typical speed of passenger aircraft) it will take you six centuries to reach the planet.
-If you travel at the speed of light (Fastest speed possible) it will take almost 4.5 hours to complete the journey!
-On January 19, 2006 a spacecraft called New Horizons was launched to explore Pluto.
-An Atlas V rocket is taking the new horizons to Pluto at 16.26 kilometers per second speed and it will take nearly a decade for it to complete the journey to Pluto.
+Distance from Earth to Pluto is 32 times more than that between Earth and Sun.
+But that distance keeps on changing since Pluto moves around the Sun in its elliptical orbit.
+The distance between Earth and Pluto varies from 2.75 billion miles to about 4.5 billion miles.
+So, can you calculate how much time it takes to travel from our planet to Pluto?
+If you drive a car at 550 miles/hour (typical speed of a passenger aircraft), it will take you six centuries to reach the planet!
+If you travel at the speed of light (Fastest speed possible), it will take you almost 4.5 hours to complete the journey!
+On January 19, 2006, a spacecraft called New Horizons was launched to explore Pluto.
+An Atlas V rocket is taking the New Horizons to Pluto at the rate of 16.26 kilometers per second and it will take nearly a decade for it to complete the journey to Pluto.

-Pluto takes approximately 250 years to complete one round around sun in its orbit.
-That means one year in Pluto is 250 years in our planet.
-So if we were in Pluto we will die before celebrating our first birthday.
+Pluto takes approximately 250 years to complete one round around the Sun in its orbit.
+That means, one year on Pluto is 250 years on our planet!
+So, if we were on Pluto, we would die even before celebrating our first birthday!